Scholar Advising is an independent, flat-fee fiduciary advisory firm working with individuals and families navigating complex financial lives.

 More importantly, financial planning software cannot interpret your goals, priorities, and the full context of your financial life.
 Our advisors bring academic training, research experience, and years of advising high-income professionals and business owners to help translate those analyses into clear, actionable recommendations.

-Clients who choose our ongoing advisory relationship typically want a long-term financial partner who can provide proactive guidance as their financial situation evolves.
-Like all clients at Scholar Financial Advising, they begin with a comprehensive financial plan that organizes their financial picture and establishes a clear strategy.
+Clients who choose our Signature Coaching Program typically want a long-term financial partner who can provide proactive guidance as their financial situation evolves.
+Like all clients at Scholar Financial Advising, they begin with The Scholar Method, our flat-fee planning methodology that organizes their financial picture and establishes a clear strategy.

 After the plan presentation, these clients continue working with us through an ongoing advisory structure that includes scheduled strategy meetings, regular check-ins, and continuous access to our advisory team throughout the year.